 Chloe teaches on Mondays and Sundays

-Daniel teaches on Tuesdays, Thursdays and Saturdays.
+Daniel teaches on Saturdays.

 Ilya’s passion for music began at an early age when his father, a classical music enthusiast, would regularly acquaint him to various composers.
 As a young boy, Ilya also sang with an Orthodox Church choir yet his true devotion to music began when he picked up the guitar at the age of 8, practicing and composing in a multitude of genres ranging from rock to classical.
 His strong interest in the progressive jazz genre led him to pursue his studies in Jazz Guitar at Vanier College and later at Concordia University.

 Ilya has also studied extensively in film production and has written numerous scores for various independent films.
 Furthermore, he has played in numerous Progressive Rock, Funk and Jazz bands, often in various venues in Montreal.

 Teaching has always been a passion for Ilya and a means to convey his enthusiasm to the student.
 His method of teaching relies strongly on establishing good communication and a positive learning environment.
 The students first develop their basic guitar skills through songs they like and various popular songs.
 Ilya also enjoys teaching advanced techniques such as improvisation and songwriting.

 David has been playing Guitar and Bass for nearly a decade.
 He started off with simple power chords and pentatonic licks, but then became obsessed with learning the ins and outs of the Guitar in recent years.
 David is comfortable in all styles, namely rock, jazz, metal, etc. His focus is to help his students achieve their musical goals, whether it be to learn campfire songs or become a full on shredder!
 David composes and performs with a local band.
 Music has taught him the value of patience and hard work and David looks forward to sharing that knowledge and experience with you.